terrorizer1980/plugins_task/src/main/resources/Documentation/task_states.md

 [root "Root IN PROGRESS"]
    applicable = is:open
    in-progress = is:open
-   pass = -is:open
+   pass = NOT is:open

 [root "Root NOT IN PROGRESS"]
    applicable = is:open
-   in-progress = -is:open
+   in-progress = NOT is:open
-   pass = -is:open
+   pass = NOT is:open

 [root "Subtasks File"]
   subtasks-file = common.config